Encyclopedia … combined with a great Buyer's Guide!

 Requirements on the Laser Source

-Ideally, a laser source for triangulation has a high beam quality in order to illuminate a small spot over a large distance.
+Ideally, a laser source for triangulation has a high beam quality to illuminate a small spot over a large distance.
 A certain optical power level is also required, particular for targets with diffuse reflection.
 An eye-safe laser wavelength (e.g. in the 1.5-μm region) may be beneficial with respect to laser safety, although a visible laser pilot beam helps to ensure that the correct point is targeted.
 Red laser diodes with a power of a few milliwatts are frequently used in combination with some beam shaper.
 A helium–neon laser with diffraction-limited beam quality can also be used, but is more bulky and expensive.

 More to Learn